PoroCYon/pwemu/README.md

 CPU and IO ports implemented, SSU and BMA150 have code to get things working, but need a proper implementation so timings and behavior are actually correct in all cases, and not just for the code the Pokéwalker happens to run.

-Everything else (talking to the EEPROM, LCD display, buzzer, buttons, and much more) is yet to be started on.
+The EEPROM is implemented, and there's a stub for LCD stuff, but it does nothing to display things yet.
+Some peripherals (ADC, WDT), but the rest isn't (AEC, CMP, I2C, RTC, SCI3, timers), and therefore IR comms, the buzzer, ... aren't, either.

 ## Internal sturcture

 Aka, how to get started working on the source code.

-If you don't kno Zig, that's not much of a problem.
+If you don't know Zig, it's not that much of a problem.
 This is my first Zig project, too, so I also don't know much about what I'm doing.
 You'll probably be fine if you know C and keep [this nice overview of the language ](https://ziglang.org/documentation/0.7.1/) at hand, as that's what I've been doing.

 The entrypoint is in `main.zig`.
-It instantiatese a `Walker` (from `walker.zig`), which represents the entire Pokéwalker (NTR-PHC-01 PCB and components).
+It instantiates a `Walker` (from `walker.zig`), which represents the entire Pokéwalker (NTR-PHC-01 PCB and components).
 Most of these components can be found inside the `walker/` folder, except for the main H8/38606 MCU, which lives in `h838606f.zig`.